cmu-sei/iides/examples/example3.md

 ## Accomplice

-Co-founder and former chief executive officer of Uber was accused of having conspired with Levandowski, motivating him financially to start a company using trade secrets from Waymo, which would then be bought by Uber.
+Chad Jones was accused of conspiring with Zingerman, motivating him financially to start a company using trade secrets from Alpha Innovations, which would then be bought by Tech Solutions.

 - **`Id`**:
  accomplice--3426b922-135a-42f9-869d-f8b30e0d483b
 - **`Relationship to insider`**:

 - **`first_name`**:
- Travis
+ Chad
 - **`last_name`**:
- Kalanick
+ Jones

 ## Note

 This was a civil case.
-The insider was formally charged through a third-party civil court and later filed for bankruptcy
+The insider was formally charged through a third-party civil court and later filed for bankruptcy.

 - **`Id`**:
  note--afc08477-7f6f-4130-a966-f7b1e2188587
 - **`Author`**:
  CMU Researcher
 - **`Date`**:
- 2024-05-28
+ 2004-05-28

 ## Org Relationship